TU is committed to providing equal educational and employment opportunities that are free from discrimination and harassment.

 It should be noted that there are times when an individual may feel harassed, discriminated against, subjected to a hostile environment, treated unfairly or differently from other people, but there is no relationship between said behavior and a protected class.

-Towson University’s Policy on Prohibiting Discrimination (06-01.00) (PDF) is consistent with federal and state law in prohibiting discrimination.
+The university's Policy on Prohibiting Discrimination (06.01.00) is consistent with federal and state law in prohibiting discrimination.

-All University community members are subject to this policy.
-The Office of Inclusion and Institutional Equity coordinates Towson University’s compliance with responding to reports of discrimination by providing outreach, resources, and investigations.
+All university community members are subject to this policy.
+OIIE coordinates the university’s compliance with responding to reports of discrimination by providing outreach, resources, and investigations.
 Please reference the procedures related to this policy.

-Towson University's EEO Statement must appear on all employment-related publications:
+TU's EEO statement must appear on all employment-related publications:

-Towson University's Non-Discrimination Statement must appear on all publications, except publications related to employment.
+TU's non-discrimination statement must appear on all publications, except publications related to employment: